dionsnoeijen/section-field/readme.md

 - All commands that list something should check if there are entries.
 - Unit tests for commands.
 - Unit tests for value objects.
+- The symfony bundle will need a loader that adds classes to compile: https://symfony.com/doc/current/bundles/extension.html

 ## Config